So you’ve just got a brand new Oculus Quest, congratulations! But what are the best Oculus Quest apps to sideload?

 This Oculus Quest shooter is fairly simple in concept, yet it became the most popular game on the SideQuest platform as of January 2020.
 The game was rejected from receiving an official Quest release due to Facebook’s strict console-like curation policy, but it’s now available to sideload on the Quest for free via SideQuest.

 It’s a fairly standard, stationary shooting gallery, except for the harder difficulties, which come with a twist — one bullet will kill you.
-You can read more about the game in our quick review.
+It also supports a coop mode with two players on separate Quests, which is heaps of fun and appropriately stressful.

 To The Top